llafuente/language-spec/spec/language/functions.md

 Wraps a function call.

+*Remarks*

-The main usage for hook should be to replace a function causing bugs or debug input/output.
+The main usage for `hook` should be to replace a buggy functions or debug input/output.

 *Constraints*

 1. A function can be hooked once in the same context.

-2. Declared function must have the same type as hooked one.
+2. Declared function shall have the same type and name as `hook`ed one.

 *Example*